bcgov/bcdata/inst/JOSS/paper.md

 2: AwardsScholarshipsHist.txt
 ```

 A catalogue record can have one or multiple data files---or "resources".
-If there are multiple data resources the user will need to specify which resource they want. `bcdata` gives the user the option to interactively choose which resource they want, but for scripts it is usually better to be explicit using the `resource` argument to specify the desired data file.
-In addition, catalogue records are more reliably referred to by their permanent ID, so `bcdata` also suggests supplying that to the `record` argument instead of the English string.
+If there are multiple data resources the user will need to specify which resource they want. `bcdata` gives the user the option to interactively choose a resource, however for scripts it is usually better to be explicit and specify the desired data resource using the `resource` argument.
+The `bcdc_tidy_resources` function returns a data frame of resources, including the ID for each resource, for a record.
+In addition, catalogue records are more reliably referred to by their permanent ID, so `bcdata` also suggests supplying that to the `record` argument to guard against future name changes in the English string.

 We are interested, in this case, in the `.xlsx` file so we choose option 1 or:

 ```r